frossm/dirsize/README.md

 **Note:**

 Snap applications run in a container and by default do not have rights to see files on the filesystem outside of this 'sandbox.'
 In order to use DirSize, it needs to be able see file names and sized.
 The interface ``system-backup`` gives it that right.
-Therefore, to use the system, you need to allow it by executing:
+Therefore, to use dirsize , you need to allow it to read file information by executing:

 ``sudo snap connect dirsize:system-backup``